heygrady/react-redux-notes/readme.md

 *Note:* Yes, [TypeScript](https://www.typescriptlang.org/) exists.
 [Don't use it](https://www.quora.com/Should-I-go-with-Babel-or-TypeScript-for-writing-web-apps).

 *Note:* Babel is highly configurable and is smart enough only to "transpile" what's needed for your target system.
-If you're using Babel for Node-only development you can use something like [babel-preset-node6](https://www.npmjs.com/package/babel-preset-node6) which only touches code that Node 6 doesn't yet support.
+If you're using Babel for Node-only development you can use something like [babel-preset-node6](https://www.npmjs.com/package/babel-preset-node6) which only transforms code that Node 6 doesn't yet support.

 ### Reactive Programming is better than OOP
 With the change over to ES2015 and beyond, JavaScript development is making a dramatic shift towards modernization.
 A React-Redux application takes full advantage of that new power.
 Often then best way to do something in Redux is to simply write ES6-styled JavaScript in a smart way.
 Redux makes older OOP frameworks like Angular and Ember seem obsolete because ES6 makes JavaScript much easier to write -- with ES6 you don't need a framework to help you fight the deficiencies in the language.
 In many cases the conventions-based-approach of React and Redux can completely replace the need for more complicated OOP frameworks.
 Of course the downside is that Redux development is *mostly* about conventions, not frameworks.
 There is no massive framework that holds your hand through the whole process.
 Instead, Redux gets out of your way and forces you to get to know a new way to think about writing apps.